angarsky/diveintopython/learn/file_handling/excel.md

 Both of these examples will create a new Excel sheet with the name `New Sheet` and save it to a file.
 You can modify the code to create sheets with different names or add data to the sheets.

-## How to Open Excel in Python Different Directory
+## Open Excel in Python Different Directory

 To open an Excel file from a different directory in Python, one can use the `os` module of Python and set the working directory to the desired directory.
 Then, use the `pandas` library to read the Excel file.